Sign in As:

 • "Community for small business owners"

-• «Discussing marketing daily»
+• "Discussing marketing every day"

 5. Visual hierarchy